Signaletic operads: Preliminaries

 \subsubsection{Multisets}

 We call \defn{multiset} a set

 with several copies of each element that we distinguish with indices when necessary.
 For brevity, we use the monomial notation~$M \eqdef 1^{\{a_1\}} 2^{\{a_2\}} \dots m^{\{a_m\}}$ where the exponents are surrounded by curly brackets to avoid any ambiguity.
-We denote by~$|M| \eqdef \sum_{i \in [m]} a_i$ the cardinality of~$M$, and by~$\max(M) \eqdef m$ its largest element.
-It will be convenient to have the following restriction, shift and standardization operators.
-These operators are classically used to define the product and coproduct of Hopf algebras and the compositions of operads.
+We denote by~$|M| \eqdef \sum_{i \in [m]} a_i$ the cardinality of~$M$, by~$\max(M) \eqdef m$ its largest element, and by~$\supp(M) \eqdef \set{i \in [m]}{a_i \ne 0}$ the support of~$M$.
+It will be convenient to have the following restriction, shift and standardization operations.
+These operations are classically used to define the product and coproduct of Hopf algebras and the compositions of operads.